Air Master: Characters

 Maki, a former gymnast trained by her late mother, combines acrobatics with powerful strikes in combat.
 She adapts quickly to opponents' techniques and fights with relentless determination.
 Preferring street fights for thrill over glory, she lives apart from her estranged father.
 Though physically imposing, she remains reserved among friends while displaying occasional naivety toward admirers.
 Romantic advances—especially from Julietta Sakamoto—briefly unsettle her.
 Her signature moves include the "Air Spin Driver", "Air Cutter", and later "Air Flow".
+Maki also appears in Tojima Wants to Be a Kamen Rider, where she is a martial arts teacher.